 Registering with a GP

-We advise your to register as soon as possible after you arrive in the UK, especially if you require repeat prescriptions or frequent medical attention.
+The National Health Services (NHS) is the UK’s state healthcare system providing a wide rage of services.
+To access the NHS you must register with a General Practitioner (GP) which is a family doctor.
+We recommend you register as soon as you arrive in London especially if you require repeat prescriptions or frequent medical attention.
 If you are not a UK, EU or EEA citizen, you may need to pay a healthcare surcharge (called the ‘immigration health surcharge’ or IHS) as part of your visa application.
 We’ll email you more information about this when it’s time to apply for your visa.

 European Health Insurance Card